-The data submitted with these applications indicate that consumption of phytosterol enriched foods providing up to approximately 10.7 g/day phytosterol-esters is safe.
-This conclusion is supported by other information from published studies.
-The effects of phytosterol esters consumption above 10.7 g/day over the long-term have not been researched, however, the available data do not raise any concerns in this regard.
+The data submitted with these applications indicate that consumption of phytosterol-enriched foods providing up to approximately 10.7 g/day phytosterol esters is safe.
+This conclusion is supported by information from published studies.
+This level of intake is well above the level expected to be normally consumed, even for the high level consumer.
 The potential for an adverse nutritional effect is considered to be very small, however, risk management strategies should be considered to ensure appropriate use of phytosterol esters in the target group and discourage use in the non-target groups.
+The safety assessment also found that occasional, or inadvertent consumption of phytosterol-enriched products by non-target consumers would not raise any health concerns.